Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Q_TqRnr6QPY.md

 ### Transcript

-> but yeah it's it's coming close and uh we've been fixing a lot of bugs that we've been founding finding out as we've been developing and hopefully we'll be in a pristine uh good enough i mean it won't be like early access uh level when we release an experimental obviously because otherwise we wouldn't be releasing our own experimental but i think it's gonna be pretty sweet yep and uh good times will be by all
+> but yeah it's it's coming close and, we've been fixing a lot of bugs that we've been founding finding out as we've been developing and hopefully we'll be in a pristine, good enough i mean it won't be like early access, level when we release an experimental obviously because otherwise we wouldn't be releasing our own experimental but i think it's gonna be pretty sweet yep and, good times will be by all